 Qualification and recognition

-On completion, students will attain the 22569VIC Certificate II in Plumbing (Pre-apprenticeship)
+On completion, you will receive the 22569VIC Certificate II in Plumbing (Pre-Apprenticeship) qualification.

 How to apply

 Visit How to Apply for more information on the application process.

 Holmesglen may engage third parties to recruit students on behalf of the institute.
 Third party recruiters receive a commission and this will not impact on your fees.